xbeat/Machine-Learning/README.md

 In this example, the `Book` class is responsible for holding book data, while the `BookPersistence` class handles the persistence of book data.
 Each class has a single responsibility, promoting code organization and maintainability.

+## Comparing Gini Impurity and Entropy in Decision Trees

+Understanding Gini Impurity

+The Gini impurity metric quantifies the probability of incorrect classification when randomly choosing an element from a dataset based on the class distribution.
+It ranges from 0 (perfect classification) to 1 (complete randomness) and is computationally efficient.

 ## Efficient Fuzzy Duplicate Detection in Python

 Understanding Fuzzy Duplicates